Russ Harvey Consulting - Computer and Internet Services

 Ability to Delay Updates

-Depending upon the version of Windows 10 you have and on changes brought about by the major updates, Windows may allow you to delay updates for up to a year.
-Delay longer than one year and you risk having your computer or device labelled as no longer supported.
+Depending upon the version of Windows 10 you have and on changes brought about by the major updates, Windows may allow you to delay updates.
+Delay them too long and you risk having your computer or device labelled as no longer supported.

 Complex Passwords Necessary